doo/scanbot-image-picker-xamarin/README.md

 ## Scanbot Image Picker for Xamarin Native & Forms

 A tool to simplify and unify image picking from from the gallery.
-No more discrepencies between platforms, no more `OnActivityResult`,  `resultCode`,  `FinishedPickingMedia`.
+No more discrepancies between platforms, no more `OnActivityResult`,  `resultCode`,  `FinishedPickingMedia`.
 No messing with permissions, no launching controllers or starting activities – **Pick & Go**.

 ### Usage